 - Double check that you’re using HTTPS by looking in the upper left corner of your browser

 - Use email encryption when applicable (think PGP encryption)

 - Try remote computing

 - Use tools like Antisniff

 Wireshark VPN: Conclusion

 If you want to have the ultimate in online security, you’ll use a Wireshark VPN.
 With a Wireshark VPN, you can browse the internet in complete anonymity while verifying that your Wireshark VPN traffic is actually being encrypted.
-Don’t waste another second putting your privacy and security at risk – install one of our recommended Wireshark VPNs today!
+Don’t waste another second putting your privacy and security at risk – install one of our best VPNs for Wiresharktoday!